adamwhitman/crowdstrike/DeployAutomox_README.md

 The ```Id``` and ```Secret``` parameter is your 'client ID' and 'client Secret' you get from your OAuth2 app you created in the Falcon console in Step 2 of the Prerequisites instructions above.

-3. You can now run Deploy-AxAgent to perofmr the install of the Automox agent to the devices you specified in your HostList.csv using the Falcon console.
+3. You can now run Deploy-AxAgent to perform the install of the Automox agent to the devices you specified in your HostList.csv using the Falcon console.
 The final command would go as follows:

 ```